Donald Pleasance as Blofeld in "You Only Live Twice" (1967).

 Ralph Fiennes, the new M.

-Filming begins in December 2014 at London’s Pinewood Studios.
+Filming began in December 2014 at London’s Pinewood Studios.
 The director of Spectre is Skyfall’s Sam Mendes, and the cinematographer is Hoyte Van Hoytema (Interstellar).